-Sharing/Importing study data from OSF
+Sharing/Importing study data

 The configuration file (pypillometry_conf.py) should define: